risingwavelabs/risingwave-docs/cloud/billing-overview.md

 ## Monitoring current usage and spending

-You can view the usage and the corresponding charges for each cluster during the ongoing billing period.
+You can view the usage and the corresponding charges for each project during the ongoing billing period.

 See details in [Check current spending](/billing-check-spending-details.md#check-current-spending).